 I was born in Dallas, Texas and was raised and I still live in the Dallas suburb of Irving.
 Me and my brother Randy (11 months younger) were raised on motorcycles.
 We were lucky to grow up in an Irving neighborhood with lots of other kids our age and started riding bikes at 9 years old.
 There were lots of woods and fields around our house back then.
 Before long we had a close group of about 10 of us who rode our bikes every spare second we weren’t in school.
 We literally grew up on those bikes.

-In 2002 Easyriders decided to drop the franchise plan and all the stores had to come up with a new name.
+In 2002, Easyriders decided to drop the franchise plan and all the stores had to come up with a new name.
 Since my bar was called Strokers Ice House I decided to call my shop Strokers Dallas.
-At first I was scared to lose the Easyriders name, I had worked hard to promote for so many years.
+At first I was scared to lose the Easyriders name I had worked hard to promote for so many years.
 You know, it didn’t hurt me a bit.
 Things are booming.
-We are selling lots of Big Dog and Big Bear and Victory motorcycles, building our own custom bikes and selling lots of beer and partying on the weekends.
+We are selling lots of used HDs and new Victory motorcycles, building our own custom bikes and sellinglots of beer and partying on the weekends.
 We work very hard and we love what we do!

 My brother Randy now owns his own law firm in Houston and he also does very well.
-Susan and I have 5 kids and that is a big struggle.
+Susan and I have 5 grown kids.
 My bikes have appeared in most of the major magazines around the country.
-I was on the Easyriders Centerfold Tour that takes me all over the country.
-I did a Biker Build-Off for the DISCOVERY Channel and I had a TV show on the SPEED Channel.
+I did a Biker Build-Off for the DISCOVERY Channel and I had TV shows on the SPEED Channel and truTV.
 How the hell did I get here?
 It seems like only yesterday I was selling paint and then again it seems like another lifetime.

 Thanks for everything!

 Rick Fairless – Owner